 I often feel hesitant to write about myself since I don’t want to come off as seeking attention.
-Then I remember my intention, which is to share my human experience and the resources I have found, to possibly inspire one or two people to see this crazy game of life from a different perspective.
+Then I remember my intention, which is to share my experiences and the resources I have found, to possibly inspire one or two people to see this crazy game of life from a different perspective.

 After all, I was lucky enough to leave the western society in 2015 to live a simple life on a tiny island in Thailand and pretty much all my friends and family stayed where I left them.
 So it’s sort of a responsibility for me to share the ups and downs of this blissful life while posting stunning sunset pictures one after the other 😎

 Those who know me well also know that I often ask what I did to deserve this privileged life and how I can give back.
 While I don’t have a Youtube channel or a blog that I write consistently, I have a burning desire to share my experiences.
 Life showed me recently that my contribution to the world has been finding its way from the sporadic responses I get from the readers of my blog.

 I recently received emails from four people that inspired me to start writing again.
 Two women from different parts of the world found my blog and reached out to me for support with healing from Hepatitis B and traveling to the Amazon for Ayahuasca.
 Another person, who did not share their identity, reached out to me seeking advice on alternative methods for dealing with depression.
 Lastly, a man who stumbled upon my Youtube video about Ayahuasca and found my blog two years later.
 These emails reminded me of the impact my experiences can have on others and motivated me to continue sharing.